 AUGMENTED REALITY COMES OF AGE – MAYBE

-The Accellerated Mobile Pages project is an open source initiative, led by Google to optimize pages for mobile to make the web even faster on mobile devices.
-AMP optimized pages first started appearing in Google search results in Febrary 2016.
+The Accelerated Mobile Pages project is an open source initiative, led by Google to optimize pages for mobile to make the web even faster on mobile devices.
+AMP optimized pages first started appearing in Google search results in February 2016.
 A year after their launch, Adobe was reporting that AMP pages accounted for 7% of web traffic for the top publishers in the United States.
 By May 2017, Google reported that almost one million web domains were now using AMP.
-So if you’re writing apps that haven’t been converted to AMP – you’d better get on it.

 The Cloud is Back